HarrisonHall/pyker/README.md

 # Pyker
 Poker in Python for CUhackit 2018.
 Currently running Texas Hold'em and Blackjack.
+Networking must be redone before use.

 ## About
 Pyker (Python + Poker, omg!) was created by Harrison Hall, Jackie Doan, and Jacky Wong during the 23-hour CUhackit (Clemson University Hackit) 2018 competition.
 Pyker allows players to play poker (Texas Hold'em and Blackjack) with each from different Unix terminals over the same internet connection.
 Over the course of 23 hours, we coded this project from scratch, with help from mentors and, of couse, lots of documentation.